2027 Salvadoran presidential election: Nuevas Ideas

 In a 2024 interview with Time, Bukele stated that he would not seek a third term in 2029 (before the election date was moved to 2027).
 Although Bukele declined to run in the next election, The Economist speculated immediately after Bukele's re-election that he could seek to run for a third term as he remarked that the constitution did not "currently" allow for a third presidential term.
-The July 2025 constitutional reforms also made him eligible to run for re-election in 2027.
-Salvadoran political scientist Daniel Zovatto believes that Bukele will run for re-election and intends to establish a political dynasty.
-If Bukele wins re-election in 2027 and completes his third term, he would become the longest serving president in Salvadoran history.
+The July 2025 constitutional reforms made Bukele eligible to run for re-election in 2027.
+In December 2025, Bukele told Spanish YouTuber TheGrefg in an interview that he would like to govern El Salvador for "ten more years" ("diez años más").
+If Bukele wins re-election in 2027 and completes his third term, he would become the longest serving president in Salvadoran history at fourteen years, surpassing Brigadier General Maximiliano Hernández Martínez who served for twelve years between 1931 and 1944.